-Here are some questions/answers that we are frequently asked.
+Here are some answers to a few questions that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (281)367-2287.

 2. Do I need to have an appointment?

-Yes, patients are seen by appointment.
-Walk-ins are welcomed, however, you will experience a wait time due to clients with appointment times.
+We recommend scheduling an appointment.
+Walk-ins are welcomed, however, you may experience a wait time due to clients with scheduled appointment times.

 3. What forms of payment do you accept?

-Cash, Check, Visa, Mastercard, Discover, American Express, and Citi Health Card
+Cash, Check, Visa, Mastercard, Discover, American Express, and Care Credit